CKalitin/ckalitin.github.io/_posts/2023-10-21-art-is-dead.md

 2. Through the proceeds from this video give away even more money in your next video
 3. Repeat until you possess and have given away infinite money

 This is the most amazing application of monetizing attention on the internet.
-An infinite money machine centered around amazing content and giving away money.
+An infinite money machine centred around amazing content and giving away money.
 "We live in an attention economy." - Andrew Tate

-We should aspire to have more Mr Beast's in the world.
+We should aspire to have more Mr Beasts in the world.
 People who love their work and do amazing things with their skills.
 I don't want more slightly depressed and aimless 'adults' in the world.

 Regardless, as with many other songs, I will continue to listen to it because it sounds nice.
 They're really gonna make me vote for joe biden.